Uwe Kröger

 Uwe Kröger (/de/; born 4 December 1964 in Hamm, West Germany) is a German actor, singer, and guitar player.
 He is a musical star in the German-speaking countries of the world.
 Besides starring on stage, Kröger has taken part in galas and concerts, as well as making television and film appearances.
 He has released cast recordings and solo CDs.
-He also played Captain Von Trapp singing in German and English on Edelweiss.
+He also played Captain Von Trapp singing in German and English in The Sound of Music.